 You expect a beautiful smile with beautiful teeth from orthodontic treatment.
-But what happens when you see your teeth aren’t perfect?
-What to do if you have gaps in teeth after braces?
+But, What to do if you have gaps in teeth after braces?

-If you have small gaps between teeth after braces, the orthodontist may use an active retainer to fix it.
-However, if the gaps are large or in between many teeth, you may need braces or clear aligners to close all the spaces.
+If you have small gaps between teeth after braces, the orthodontist may use retainers to fix them.
+If you have midline diastema or a gap in front teeth, you can also get a dental veneer or dental bonding.
+However, if the gaps are big or in between many teeth, you may need braces or clear aligners such as Invisalign to close all the spaces.

-Let’s know in detail about the causes of having gaps in teeth after braces and how to fix them.
+Now, let’s know in detail about the causes of tooth gaps after braces and how to fix them.

 Site of gaps in teeth after braces removed

-1. The gap persists after tooth extraction for braces
+1. The gap persists after tooth removal for braces

 Braces treatment is required to create gaps to move teeth in certain detection.
 This is necessary to correct the bite and align the tooth.